 Bookstores & Findings

 Bookstores are a vanishing place with online shopping.
-Yet, there are some stores hanging on and sharing their personalities with everyone who visits.
-In honor of these stores, Sitting in the Stacks has a “Bookstores of the World” section that highlights the stores I explore.
+Yet, there are some stores hanging on and they each have a distinct personality.
+In honor of these stores, Sitting in the Stacks has a “Bookstores of the World” section that highlights the stores I visit.

 “Findings” includes different book related items I have stumbled across on the Internet that I think any book lover may enjoy.
 You can also see other interesting book finds on the Sitting in the Stacks Pintrest board!